Rainbow Beach + Appia Cowl

 There’s texture, there’s lace, and we promise it is easy-easy-easy!
-If you can work the knit stitch, the purl stitch, yarn-overs and knit-two-togethers you can easily knit the Appia cowl.
+If you can work the knit stitch, the purl stitch, yarn-overs, and knit-two-together you can easily knit the Appia cowl.

 And wow, have we found the perfect yarn for your Appia cowl - Rainbow Beach by Queensland Collection.
 Each skein has such amazing gradient color shifts - some are bold like the one here in the color-way “Sunset”, and others a little more subtle in their color changes.
 THIS is the addictive part of knitting the Appia Cowl - you just have to knit a few more rows to see the next color change!